Transoral Thyroid Surgery

 According to Dr. Joshua Taylor, this method of surgery began here in the United States in 2015.
-Johns Hopkins in Maryland performs the highest volume in transoral endocrine surgery currently, but it is steadily becoming more widely accepted across the country and is both safe and effective.
+Johns Hopkins in Maryland performs the highest volume in transoral endocrine surgery currently.
+However, transoral thyroid and parathyroid surgery is steadily becoming more widely accepted across the country and it is both safe and effective.

 Who performs scarless thyroid surgery?

 Dr. Joshua Taylor is currently the only surgeon at The Surgical Clinic to perform this surgery.
 He attended a medical training course at Johns Hopkins where he focused on this procedure.

 How is Transoral Thyroid Surgery Performed?